cvcal/NoteMatrixWithTonality/documents/design_and_implementation.md

   colors.
 * Notes could be inputed at incorrect locations, outside the bounds of the grid.
 I would ignore these inputs and print a warning to stderr.
+* Multiple notes at one location - in the GUI, this could be prevented by simply defining a 'click-on-filled-square' to mean clearing that grid location, so that it's impossible to have two instruments playing the same note at the same time.
+This avoids the problem, but it doesn't solve it in a way I like.
+I prefer allowing different instruments to play the same note, as there is no good reason why they shouldn't, but that might mean dividing a square into stripes/boxes with the colors that have selected it.
+If there's only one color, that's easy, but if there's two, it would allow you to see both.
+This means that adding two notes at the same grid location would not actually be an error.

 **What tool support (e.g., error-checking, development environments) does your project provide?**